This is an official version.

 (3) Notwithstanding subsection (2) and section 5 a facility to which subsection 4(2) of the Act applies shall post clearly visible signs stating

-(a) that smoking is prohibited except for residents in designated smoking rooms; and
+(a) that smoking is prohibited except for residents in designated smoking rooms or designated e-cigarette use rooms; and

 Public to be informed

-6. (1) A designated smoking room shall have an independent mechanical ventilation system and the employer or owner responsible for that room shall ensure that
+6. (1) A designated smoking room and a designated e-cigarette use room shall have an independent mechanical ventilation system and the employer or owner responsible for that room shall ensure that

-(a) the positioning of the intake or exhaust openings provides for the removal of the smoke from the designated smoking room in an effective, efficient manner and prevents smoke movement into adjoining rooms;
+(a) the positioning of the intake or exhaust openings provides for the removal of the smoke from the designated smoking room and the designated e-cigarette use room in an effective, efficient manner and prevents smoke movement into adjoining rooms;

 (b) the system is maintained and monitored in accordance with the manufacturer’s requirements, but in no case shall the maintenance interval exceed 6 months;